EricTalv/AdminPanel/README.md

 so if we would have 3 different p-paragraphs, we could make only 2 accessible by the admin-panel editor, leaving the third one static.

+**Wait**, but why would I want to change things like font-family or element positioning?
+This is all maintained by the css flow and design, _i just want to manipulate the content of my website_